xvandervort/scolh/README.md

   term start 12/11/2017
 ```

 The above indicates that the contract comes into force on December 11, 2017.
-Conditions (such as 10 days afetr signature) and end date are not yet implemented.
+Conditions (such as 10 days after signature) and end date are not yet implemented.

 ```
   list